Flight Cancellation Compensation

 • Alternative flight: The airline company must offer you an alternative flight (re-routing) to your point of final destination.

-• Compensation: Passengers are entitled to financial compensation of up to €600 if the flight is canceled due to the airline’s fault;
+• Compensation: Passengers may be entitled to compensation for a cancelled flight of up to €600 if the flight is cancelled at short notice due to the airline’s fault;

 When Are You Entitled to Flight Cancellation Compensation?